 Nevertheless, we urge you to try it out.
 You will absolutely not regret it!

-Our aim with these builds is to combine components that will offer the best possible value for your money at the time of writing, so if you have any questions or suggestions for improvement, we’re always happy to listen to our readers.
+Our aim with these builds is to combine components that will offer the best possible value for your money at a given moment, so you might find that some of the components are a bit different than you expected.